The Web Site (don’t let yours be a messy bedroom)

 2. If your dropbox account is already full, you may want to consider another free cloud-based service such as box.com.

-3. Set up your account online and then activate it on your classroom computer by starting the dropbox (or box) program (use finder to locate it).
+3. Set up your account online and then activate it on your computer by starting the dropbox (or box) program .

 3.b) Create 5 additional folders inside of the mysite folder named: css, images, js, project_1 and project_2.

 3.c) Open the project_1 folder and create 3 folders inside named css, js, and images.
 Open the project_2 folder and, once again, create the same 3 folders: css, js, and images.
-Why so many folders?
-3
+Why so many folders? [footnote] Ideally, the mysite folder should include just a few html files.
+All of the peripheral files for these html files should be placed inside of the css, js, or images folder, based on file type.
+Later on in the semester you will create two websites; the first website will live in the project_1 folder, the second in the project_2 folder. [/footnote]

-3.d) Now erase all of those folders inside of the mysite folder that you just created EXCEPT FOR THE CSS FOLDER because we are about to use that one in this exercise.
+3.d) Now erase all of those folders inside of the mysite folder that you just created EXCEPT FOR THE css FOLDER AND THE images folder.
 Why?
-We will work on multiple projects in this class but won't set them up quite this way.
+We will work on multiple projects in this class but won’t set them up quite this way.
 Plus, everyone has their own ideas for how to use folders effectively.
 The main point is to use folders for organization and thereby avoid a lot of mess and confusion.

-4. When you get a chance, set up Dropbox on your home computer.
+4. If you use another computer for this class, set up Dropbox there as well.
 Voila!
-The mysite folder and its contents, as well as ALL of the content that you create inside of Dropbox, will be stored online and on your home computer.
-If you change anything inside of Dropbox at home, the changes will also appear on your classroom computer.
+The mysite folder and its contents, as well as ALL of the content that you create inside of Dropbox, will be stored online and on any other computer with your Dropbox account.
 Even better, Dropbox can compensate for human frailty.
 Everything in your Dropbox folder is stored online with version control.
 This means that if, for example, you work on a paper for days and somehow screw up and save the paper after stupidly deleting 20 pages, Dropbox has your back.
 Just browse to the online version of the file, right-click and ask for the earlier version before your brain took a vacation.